CristopherVA/CristopherValentinA/README.md

 👨‍💻 I do:
 - Fullstack development 👨🏾‍💻
 - JavaScript, TypeScript, Python and everything related with a heavy preference for both enviroment..
-- Django ❤️ and React/ReactNative/NextJS ⚛️
+- Django ❤️ and React/ReactNative/Expo ⚛️
-- NestJS
+- NextJS/NestJS

 ##### Technologies I use